JLeon1393/Jonathans-Online-SocialMedia-Management/README.md

 # Jonathans-Online-SocialMedia-Management-Challenge

 I modified the given website and refactored the starting code to make it both accesible and convenient.
-I made changes such as increasing the font sizes, adding CSS selectors such as "hover", and changing the colors to make the contrast better to read.
+I made changes such as increasing the font sizes, adding CSS selectors such as "hover", adding semantic elements such as <footer> and <header>, and changing the colors to make the contrast better to read.
 I've also cleaned up the starter code a little so that the semantic structure is organized and easier to read.

 This is the link to my application, file:///C:/Users/jmart/Desktop/Coding_Challenges/Jonathans-Online-SocialMedia-Management/index.html